The War on Women

 At this point you must be asking, what does child protection have to do with "The War on Women"?
 For the longest time, I thought the war on biological dads was behind the lack of child protection.
 As new information came in, I had to unbiasedly reevaluate my theory based on facts, only to find out, I had it all wrong.
 There was a war on women-more specifically, single parent moms.

 I knew this policy was unconstitutional and littered with civil rights and civil liberty violations.
-The appearance of in-concert case manipulation across Wisconsin counties was now very real.
+The appearance of in-concert family law case fixing across Wisconsin counties was now very real.
 In that moment I said to myself, Did I just uncover a Wisconsin District Chief Justice, by all appearance, involvement in a deprivation of rights and a Federal funding scheme?

-When I would explain to unimpeachable non-custodial parents (moms or dads)- with an endangered child-what I was researching, they would get frustrated because they thought I was not advocating for them or that I did not understand the immediacy of their child's plight, but I did.
+When I would explain to unimpeachable non-custodial parents (moms and dads) with an endangered child what I was researching, they would get frustrated because they thought I was not advocating for them or that I did not understand the immediacy of their child's plight, but I did.
 I knew personally how hard it is to protect children from non-biological significant other abuse.
 Many loving parents had no idea the internal dynamics behind Social Security Act Title IV_D and B, child support incentives (Wisconsin Chapter DCF153) and the Standard Policy on Periods of Physical Placement being used to block child protection.

 After the many years of investigative research, it was time to start asking some hard-hitting questions of some immensely powerful people within the State of Wisconsin and Eau Claire County.
 One of the very first individuals I confronted about my findings was the then Milwaukee County Executive Scott Walker.
 I asked Mr. Walker at a Lincoln Day Dinner in Knapp, Wisconsin if the Milwaukee county budget surplus he was touting on the campaign trail came from Title IV_D and B and DWD Chapter 44 matches and incentive payments from the Federal government?
 In a flash Mr. Walker left the event…why?
 Because he knew exactly what I was talking about.